BinilTomJose1278/HateSpeechDetection/README.md

 the effects of social media by  using disgust words, insult people on the basis of sex, cast, religion etc.These kind of abuses affects people in a lot of ways especially mentally and physically.
 These made us to come up and implement an idea based on this
                                                      Hate Speech Detection in Twitter
                                      ![Screenshot 2023-05-02 001654](https://user-images.githubusercontent.com/74092233/235515445-0176c768-8840-40d6-9505-e77213d8012f.png)
- Predict - Actually helps us to identify whether a particular tweet is hate Speech or not
+                              Predict - Actually helps us to identify whether a particular tweet is hate Speech or not Prediction Page
-                                                     Prediction Page
                                     ![Desktop - 16](https://user-images.githubusercontent.com/74092233/235515944-1dfc4008-06df-4a7d-91be-3579f425c52c.png)
-                                                     Fuzzy Page
+                              Fuzzy Page - Different medthodologies have been applied inorder to obtain the best results.
                                        ![Screenshot 2023-05-02 002803](https://user-images.githubusercontent.com/74092233/235517383-1c127537-7a5a-471c-8f02-f4f3af40d998.png)